alt-magick/Mage-The-Ascension/README.md

 </pre><br>

 • Penetration<br><br>
- Power: Escape / Intangibility
+ Power: Escape / Intangibility<br>
- Knowledge: Spiritualism - Perceiving the world as a realm of spirit.
+ Knowledge: Spiritualism - Perceiving the world as a realm of spirit.<br>
  Description: The Power of Penetration delves into the realm of Spiritualism.
 It unveils the truth that the world is fundamentally composed of spirit, allowing a wizard to transcend physical boundaries and become intangible.
 Chains and locks lose their hold, dissolving effortlessly under the wizard's touch.
 <br>
 <pre>